 Kilns for smelting copper ingots and casting tools were in existence.
 Similarly, even metal tools such as curved or circular saws, pierced needles were also common.
 Most significant among these were the bronze drills with twisted grooves.
 The drill enabled the production of items with unparalleled precision for the times.
 Hence they could be regarded as an ancient precursor of the modern machine tool.

-Urban centres in the Harappan region traded with each other.
+Urban centers in the Harappan region traded with each other.
 In addition, they also traded with their counterparts in Babylon, the Persian Gulf, Egypt and possibly the Mediterranean.
 The span of the Harappan civilization was quite extensive.
-These included much of modern Sindh, Gujarat, Rajasthan, Haryana, Punjab and Western UP.
+These included much of modern Sindh, Gujarat, Rajasthan, Haryana, Punjab, and Western UP.

 They were among the first to develop a system of uniform weights and measures.
 Their measurements were extremely precise.
 Their smallest division, which is marked on an ivory scale found in Lothal.
 This was approximately 1.704mm, the smallest division ever recorded on a scale of the Bronze Age.